Starry-AXQG/Context-Menu-Icons/README.md

     </a>
 </div>

-<h2 align="center">Improve the context menu by adding icons,fold menu items and more.
+<h2 align="center">Improve your context menu by adding icons, folding redundant menu items, and more.
 Support Firefox/Zen</h2>

 ## Main function:
 	- 🖼️ Add icons: Add appropriate icons to the context menu of the browser to make it easier to use